Blendify/blender-manual/blender_docs/manual/physics/force_fields/types/curve_guide.rst

 path defined by a :doc:`Curve Object </modeling/curves/index>`.
 A typical scenario would be to move a red blood cell inside a vein, or to animate the particle flow in a motor.
-You can use *Curve Guide* s also to shape certain hair strands.
+You can also use *Curve Guide* to shape certain hair strands.

 .. note::